Roadmap to Success

 Currently, the Corporate and Legal Compliance Unit uses a compliance monitoring system (CMS) to ensure legal and regulatory compliance.
 All laws and regulations applicable to GPSC are registered in CMS, along with the details and processes that must be carried out in accordance with such laws and regulations.
 Through CMS, the Corporate and Legal Compliance Unit checks with relevant units and ensures compliance with relevant laws and regulations.

-Corporate Governance & Code of Conduct of GPSC operations
+Corporate Governance & Code of Conduct

 All the Company's personnel are obliged to operate in accordance with the guidelines in the Corporate Governance Manual and Code of Conduct under the supervision of the Corporate Governance Manual and Code of Conduct under the supervision of the Corporate Governance Committee.
 In order to ensure sustainability in accordance with the Company's good corporate governance principles, which are equivalent to international practices, the Company promotes and cultivates a culture of ethical business practices by designating it as one of the corporate values and integrity, by promoting it through activities and channels regularly.
 The Company has designated the Board of Directors, Executives, and all employees to sign the acknowledgment of GPSC's Guide to Good Corporate Governance and Business Ethics.
 In addition, the Company has prepared a report revealing the Company's conflicts of interest, in which its personnel is obliged to report conflicts of interest at least once a year and report every time in case of change, which is specified in the Code of Conduct on Conflicts of Interest and Interest in order to ensure that the Company's business operations are transparent and fair.